Alessandro Orlando: Early career

 After beginning his career in the Udinese Youth side, Orlando made 3 appearances in the Udinese senior side during the 1987–88 and the 1988–89 Serie B seasons.
 He was subsequently loaned to Parma, making 13 appearances and scoring a goal, also managing Serie A promotion during the 1989–90 season.
 At the end of his loan contract, he returned to Udinese making 30 appearances in Serie B.

 He began to draw attention from larger Serie A clubs, and during the summer of 1991, he was purchased by Sampdoria.
 He made his Serie A debut with the club on 1 September 1991, in a 3–2 away defeat to Cagliari, although he was unable to break into the starting line-up, making 14 appearances in Serie A, and scoring 1 goal in a home victory over Parma on 1 March 1992, winning the 1991 Supercoppa Italiana with the club.
-He also made 5 appearances in the UEFA Champions League, as Sampdoria went on to reach the final, only to be defeated by Cruyff's Barcelona "Dream Team".
+He also made 5 appearances in the UEFA Champions League, as Sampdoria went on to reach the final, only to be defeated by Johan Cruyff's Barcelona "Dream Team".
 The next season, he returned to his former club, Udinese, who had just achieved promotion to Serie A, making 29 appearances throughout the season.

 Success with Milan, Juventus and Fiorentina

-In 1993, Orlando was purchased by Italian and European giants A.C.
-Milan for 3.2 billion Lit.
+In 1993, Orlando was purchased by Italian and European giants AC Milan for 3.2 billion Lit.
 With the club, he made 15 appearances in Serie A under manager Fabio Capello, and 6 in the UEFA Champions League, as Milan went on to win both competitions, as well as the Supercoppa Italiana; he notably managed a goal in the Champions League, scoring in Milan's 6–0 away victory over FC Copenhagen.
 Orlando also made 4 appearances in the Coppa Italia that season for Milan, making 25 appearances in total in all competitions.

 He began the following season with Milan, but was sold to Juventus at the end of the transfer window in exchange for creative forward and attacking midfielder Paolo Di Canio.
 Orlando made 13 appearances for the Turin club in Serie A that season, serving as a back-up to Robert Jarni, as he managed to win his second consecutive Serie A title.
 He also managed to capture the Coppa Italia with Juventus that season, making five appearances; Juventus also went on to reach the 1995 UEFA Cup Final, only to be defeated by Parma.
 Despite his success, his inability to break into the starting line-up yet again led to his transfer to Fiorentina, where he appeared even less frequently than in previous seasons.
 He made only seven appearances in Serie A with the Florentine club that season, and one more in the Coppa Italia, a trophy which Fiorentina would go on to win.